Syllabus for English 303

 Course Description

-Acquaint students with a variety of forms of writing in science and technology; develop research skills; discuss and apply writing and formatting techniques; review grammar and revision.
+• To acquaint students with a variety of forms of writing in science and technology;

 Prerequisites